 While recognising that every case requires "careful consideration of the individual circumstances of the patient," the guidance is intended to support informed decision-making where the patient's death is not imminent and where CANH is the primary life-sustaining treatment.

 Additional resources include a quick reference guide, decision-making flow-chart, training materials and an information leaflet for families.

-This guidance was correct at publication 24/01/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 24/01/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.